Effective Advising – Global Edition

 next arrow

-Effective advising is about the capacity of advisers to position themselves appropriately and consciously in their professional setting, relate to the people they work with, and to deliberately choose their ways of working and engaging.
+Effective advising is about the capacity of advisers to position themselves appropriately and consciously in their professional setting, relate to the people they work with, and deliberately choose their ways of working and engaging.
+The course accounts for the various roles advisers play, including management and formal and informal leadership roles.

 At Interpeace, we believe that many of the limitations we see in international assistance particularly in conflict-affected settings can be addressed through a peace-responsive approach.
 Peace cannot be built and sustained by “peacebuilders” alone.
 It requires all those working for peaceful and resilient societies to seriously commit to operationalising conflict sensitivity and contributing to peace outcomes through their sectoral programming.
 Peace responsive organizations act in ways that enhance collective impact, support inclusive and locally led change, and strengthen society’s resilience in the face of conflict and violence.